FAQ for Students & Parents

 Can I leave the program a day early?

-The logistical and/or academic consequences of an early departure severely impact your experience on the program.
+The logistical and/or academic consequences of an early departure could severely impact your experience on the program.
 Due to this, we generally do not allow early departures.
-If you have a special circumstance you can reach out to us to discuss further.
+If you have a special circumstance, you can reach out to us to discuss further.

 What should I pack?